juji-io/datalevin/README.md

 * 0.5.0 ~~Native networked server mode with role based access control.~~ [Done 2021/09/06]
 * 0.6.0 ~~As a search engine: full-text search across database.~~ [Done 2022/03/10]
 * 0.7.0 ~~Explicit transactions, lazy results loading, and results spill to disk when memory is low.~~ [Done 2022/12/15]
-* 0.8.0 Tuples and composite tuples.
+* 0.8.0 Long ids; Tuples and composite tuples.
-* 1.0.0 A new Datalog query engine with improved performance.
+* 0.9.0 A new Datalog query engine with improved performance.
+* 1.0.0 Transaction log storage and access API.
+* 1.1.0 Option to store data in compressed form.
-* 1.1.0 As a document store: automatic indexing and incremental updates.
+* 1.2.0 As a document store: automatic indexing and incremental updates.
-* 1.2.0 Option to store data in compressed form.
 * 2.0.0 As a production rule engine: iterative rules application and truth maintenance (i.e. materialized views and maintenance).
-* 2.1.0 Transaction log storage and access API.
 * 2.2.0 Read-only replicas for server.
 * 3.0.0 Distributed mode.
 * 3.1.0 Arbitrary data as attribute.